Ethereum-Anywhere/eaminer/docs/API_DOCUMENTATION.md

 ### miner_setverbosity

-Set the verbosity level of nsfminer.
+Set the verbosity level of eaminer.

 ```js
 {